7 things you need to know about heavy periods

 Everyone’s period is different, and can even change throughout our lives.
-No matter what your body does, your period is probably “normal,” for you, but sometimes changes can be a sign that something bigger is going on.
-While lighter or skipped periods present their own set of issues, there are a few things women with heavy periods should know.
+No matter what your body does, your period is probably “normal” for you, but sometimes, changes can be a sign that something bigger is going on.
+While lighter or skipped periods present their own set of issues, there are a few things people with heavy periods should know.
 We call a period “heavy” if you have to change your tampon, pad, or menstrual cup around every half hour to an hour.

-If this happens throughout your cycle, or there’s any pain involved, it’s might be best to start journaling your period.
+If this happens throughout your cycle, or if there’s any pain involved, it might be best to start journaling your period.
 Doctors like to work with patterns, so it’s likely that if you go to your ob-gyn, they’ll tell you to wait a few cycles before you start troubleshooting.
 Start by marking which days are the heaviest, how often you have to refresh your pad or tampon, and anything else that might help track what’s triggering the increased flow.

-But just FYI: Heavy periods don’t mean something is “wrong” with you.
+But just FYI: Heavy periods don’t necessarily mean something is “wrong” with you.

 Although heavy bleeding can tell you something about your overall reproductive health, it could also just be how your uterus rolls when it sheds its lining.
 Either way, there are a few things women with heavy periods need to know to take the best care of themselves.

 1Clotting is normal.

 Women with heavy periods might notice actual blood clots.
 This is just your body’s way of controlling bleeding.
 However, if you notice consistent clotting and the clots are bigger than an inch in diameter, there could be something going on with your uterus, like fibroids or polyps.
 These are both basically tumors on your uterus, but not cancerous.
-They’re both treatable, but could cause fertility issues later on in life.
+They’re both treatable but could cause fertility issues later on in life.
 Clotting can also happen more after a woman gives birth or goes through some other hormonal change.
-Moreover, 30 to 40 percent of women with endometriosis experience clotting, so if you have chronic clotting and very uncomfortable or painful periods, tell your doctor ASAP so you can work on treating it.
+Moreover, 30 to 40% of women with endometriosis experience clotting, so if you have chronic clotting and very uncomfortable or painful periods, tell your doctor ASAP so you can work on treating it.

 2It could be menorrhagia.